openstack/python-openstackclient/doc/source/cli/man/openstack.rst

 Refer to the keystoneclient library documentation for more details about these plugins and their options, and for a complete list of available plugins.
 Please bear in mind that some plugins might not support all of the functionalities of :program:`openstack`; for example the v3unscopedsaml plugin can deliver only unscoped tokens, some commands might not be available through this authentication method.

-Additionally, it is possible to use Keystone's service token to authenticate, by setting the options :option:`--os-token` and :option:`--os-url` (or the environment variables :envvar:`OS_TOKEN` and :envvar:`OS_URL` respectively).
+Additionally, it is possible to use Keystone's service token to authenticate, by setting the options :option:`--os-token` and :option:`--os-endpoint` (or the environment variables :envvar:`OS_TOKEN` and :envvar:`OS_ENDPOINT` respectively).
 This method takes precedence over authentication plugins.

 ..
 NOTE::
     To use the ``v3unscopedsaml`` method, the lxml package will need to be installed.